Curtis Axel: Backstage work (2022)

-Hennig has been married to Brooke Hennig since 2004.
-In a WWE Network original series episode of Table for 3, he stated that he has three sons.
-He enjoys ice fishing and fantasy football.
+Return to independent circuit (2025)

+On May 16, 2025, Hennig made his in-ring return at the Extreme Measures 2 event held by Midwest All-Star Wrestling, teaming with Cal Bloom to defeat The Gentlemen's Club (Aaron Arsenal and Lennox Leone) in his first match in five years.

 Other media

-Hennig made his video game debut as a playable character in WWE '12 and has since appeared in WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20 and WWE 2K Battlegrounds.
+Hennig made his video game debut as a playable character in WWE '12 and has since appeared in WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, and WWE 2K Battlegrounds.

-He also makes regular appearances on fellow WWE wrestler Xavier Woods's YouTube channel UpUpDownDown, under the nickname "Cold Beer".
+Hennig also makes regular appearances on fellow WWE wrestler Xavier Woods's YouTube channel UpUpDownDown, under the nickname "Cold Beer".
+In 2017, Hennig starred in the WWE Studios film The Marine 5: Battleground, playing the role of a gang member named Deacon.